ASFHyP3/hyp3/README.md

 in the [IAM console](https://console.aws.amazon.com/iamv2/home?#/policies) or listed under the `hyp3-ci` CloudFormation Stack Resources.

-Once the JPL service user has been created, you should receive a set of AWS Access Keys which can be used to deploy HyP3 via CI/CD tooling.
+Once the JPL service user has been created, you should receive an AWS access key which can be used to deploy HyP3 via CI/CD tooling.

 *Important: These keys will be stored in the associated JPL-managed AWS account in an AWS SecretsManager secret